Nuitka/Nuitka-website/doc/posts/nuitka-release-0617.rst

 -  Standalone: Added support for ``win32file``.

--  Fix, namespace packages were not using runtime values for their ``__path__`` value.
+-  Fix, namespace packages were not using run time values for their ``__path__`` value.

 -  Python3.7+: Fix, was leaking ``AttributeError`` exceptions during